Long Term Care

 Training and Outreach Services

 Presentations on a variety of topics associated with laboratory work are available to assist employers in training their employees.
 These include: bloodborne pathogens; hazard communication, respiratory protection, ergonomics and personal protective equipment.
-These pre-recorded webinars on hazard communication, respiratory protection, bloodborne pathogens and toxic and hazardous substances can also be accessed at any time.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.
 Oregon OSHA has a free on-line course for workplace violence prevention.